 If a tablet releases the drug too quickly, the blood level of the drug may become too high, causing an excessive response.
 If the tablet does not release the drug quickly enough, much of the drug may be eliminated in the feces without being absorbed, and blood levels may be too low.
 Drug manufacturers formulate the tablet to release the drug at the desired speed.

 Capsules consist of drugs and additives within a gelatin shell.
-The shell swells and releases its contents when it becomes wet, this usually occurs quickly.
+The shell swells and releases its contents when it becomes wet.
+This usually occurs quickly.
 The size of the drug particles and the properties of the additives affect how quickly the drug dissolves and is absorbed.
 Drugs tend to be absorbed more quickly from capsules filled with liquid than from those filled with solid particles.

 If an orally administered drug harms the stomach lining or decomposes in the acidic environment of the stomach, a tablet or capsule of the drug can be coated with a substance intended to prevent it from dissolving until it reaches the small intestine.
-These protective coatings are described as enteric coating.
+These protective coatings are described as enteric coatings.
 For these coatings to dissolve, they must come in contact with the less acidic environment of the small intestine or with the digestive enzymes there.
 However, the coatings do not always dissolve as intended.
 The tablet or capsule may be passed intact in the feces, especially in older people.

 A number of other factors may affect the absorption and bioavailability of a drug taken by mouth.
 Physiologic characteristics include